shenfcStanley/QAChat_Prototype/Evaluation.md

 `ChatGPT-4o` was used for automated result scoring.
 Prompts for query augmentation and auto scoring is under `tests\prompts`.
 I serve as the domain expert to conduct human-level scoring.

-#### Business Metrics
-- Mean response time (sec): 50.47
-- Mean LLM-based score (1-5): 4.25
-- Mean Human-level score (1-5): 4.19
-- Correlation between LLM scorer and human scorer: 0.91
-- Acceptable Answer Rate (Human Score ≥ 4): 81.2%
-- Acceptable Answer Rate (LLM ≥ 4): 87.5%

 ## Test Set
-A total of 16 queries were used, balanced across user types:
+A total of 16 queries were used, balanced across user types.
+Half of the queries were generated directly, and the other half were semantically augmented to simulate varied user phrasing.

 | Category          | Example                                    |
 |-------------------|--------------------------------------------|
 | Basic-Original   | "What is HER2?"                            |